With so many travel insurers in the market, how do you really know who covers more than the other?

 All the insurers on Comparetravelinsurance.com.au are underwritten by reputable companies.
 So you shouldn’t be worried even if you haven’t heard of one before.

 Large insurers tend to trade under a range of different names, or distribute their insurance policies through partners.
 An unknown brand could actually be backed by a large insurance company you have heard of.

 For example, itrek and Kango Cover are underwritten by Allianz Australia.
-Priceline Protects are underwritten by ACE Insurance.
+Priceline Protects are underwritten by Chubb Insurance Australia Limited.
 Insure and Go are underwritten by Mitsui Sumitomo.
 By choosing any of these providers you know you would be backed by a larger insurance company.

 Who covers more expensive items?

 These days many of us are taking away high value items like laptops and iPads, and your expensive Prada luggage might not be covered automatically as insurers have limits for single items.

 Make sure that you check your benefit limits to ensure that you get enough cover for your needs.
 If you decide on a Basic policy it might have lower cover levels for luggage and personal items.

 From the insurers listed on Comparetravelinsurance.com.au we found the highest ‘single item limit’ was from Southern Cross Travel Insurance with a single item limit for unspecified items at $1,500.
 For laptops, personal computers, tablets and related accessories their limit is $3,000.

 American Express’s limit for unspecified items is $1,000.
 For any mobile phones including PDAs with phone capabilities it's $1,500.
 For cameras and video cameras it's $4,000, and $6,000 for laptop computers.
 They also offer new-for-old.

 Remember to always check your limits and any excess that applies.
 Assess what items you’re taking away with you, and specify any high value items you want to take away with you.